How to make Moroccan Mint Tea: recipe, serving and culture

 Little Helper

-Fresh mint twigs are always fun for a toddler and child to smell and tear to smaller ones to fit into the teapot.
+Fresh mint sprigs are always fun for a toddler and child to smell and tear to smaller ones to fit into the teapot.
 When measuring tea leaves and sugar, use a separate cup or a small bowl so that when overmeasured, it is easy to pour back into the bag or box and start again.
 When you are infusing the tea on the stove let your child continue measuring to a small cup for practice.

 Depending on the age let the child carry the tea tray (maybe without the hot teapot) to the sofa table from the kitchen and place the mint twigs in the drinking glasses.